confluence/python-textbok/python_notes/Sorting_and_Searching_Algorithms.rst

    search?
 Hint: what property must a list have for us to be able to use a binary search on it?

+#.
+Suppose that each of the following functions shows the average number
+   of operations required to perform some algorithm on a list of length
+   N. Give the big O notation for the time complexity of each algorithm:

+   #.
+4N\ :sup:`2` + 2N + 2
+   #.
+N + log N
+   #.
+N log N
+   #.
+3

 ..
 Todo:: add another exercise for writing something simple in big O notation.

 Answers to exercises